Is Your Investment Worth It? Calculate ROI to Find Out

 Rate Of Return And Compound Annual Growth Rate

 The compound annual growth rate is a concept that has a very close relation with the simple rate of return.
-The compound annual growth is a mean annual RoR over an investment for a specific time period that is beyond one year.
-This means the calculation should factor in the growth over a number of periods.
+The compound annual growth is a mean yearly RoR over investment for a specific time period that is beyond one year.
+This means the calculation should factor in the development over a number of periods.

 To be able to calculate the annual growth rate, we need to divide the value of an investment at the end of that period by its initial value, increase the result to the value of one divided by the count of holding periods like years, and deduct one the result you get.